xunit/xunit.analyzers/docs/_rules/xUnit2006.md

 ## Cause

-A violation of this rule occurs when using the generic overload of `Assert.Equal` or `Assert.StrictEqual` with `string`.
+A violation of this rule occurs when the generic overloads of `Assert.Equal` or `Assert.StrictEqual` are used with `string`.

 ## Reason for rule